ashraafa/computerised-hand-game/README.md

 * Game Won Message
   * The game result is displayed each time any player wins 2 rounds.
-  * The message includeds the player slection and game selection
+  * The message includeds the player selection and game selection
   * The message provides a result reason as well.
 These are the same reasons provided in the Rules section.
   * The number of games won is not displayed in the message as it is visible on the main page.
   * The message includes a warning that if the user clicks Quit the game will be terminated.